Skip to content

 print(text, end="", flush=True)

+Together, streaming and system prompts are the last piece of calling the API comfortably in production.
 Under the hood this is a Server-Sent Events stream; the SDK parses each event so you only consume text.
-Streaming also sidesteps request timeouts on large outputs, which is why we default to it for anything long.
+Streaming also sidesteps request timeouts on large outputs, which is why we default to it for anything long — though if the connection goes quiet mid-response you can hit a stream idle timeout that leaves you with a partial response.

 Claude API cost basics

-Knowing how to use the Claude API also means knowing what it costs.
+Knowing calling the API also means knowing what it costs.
 Pricing is per token, billed separately for input and output, with no monthly fee — you pay only for what you send and receive.
 Roughly four characters equal one token, so a 750-word page is about 1,000 tokens.
 Every response returns a usage object with exact input and output counts, so you can track spend precisely rather than guessing.
+Cost is the final variable in calling the API without surprises.

 Cost leverEffect